metamn/inu-v2-b/README.md

 4. Don't fully implement all the features at this stage.
 Instead create Github Issues for later reuse.

 ![The final screenshot](./react-src/docs/data-1.png)

+### Interaction - v0.0.3

+1. Go through each component which is handling interactive elements and implement their functionality with states.
+   1. Try to `useContext` to pass variables needed for state management instead of props.
+2. Lift states to assure the whole app is working in sync.